Is CBD legal in Minnesota?

 Minnesota State Laws

-Under Minnesota law, anything sourced from “marijuana,” is marijuana and as a result criminal to sell or possess in any amount.
+Under Minnesota law, anything sourced from “marijuana,” is marijuana and a crime to sell or possess in any amount.

 - Possession or gifting 42.5 grams or less plant-form marijuana, “a small amount,” has been decriminalized.